Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/swerving-spaceships/rules/_index.md

 Play happens in rounds.

-First determine **start player**.
-Throw the compass in the air and see to which player it points (the most).

 From the start player, take clockwise turns doing one thing: **play a Vehicle Card**.

 > Add a card from your hand, facedown, to an empty spot on the row of instructions.
 (Then draw a new card.)

-At the end of the round, **reveal each instruction and execute it** (left to right), one at a time.
+Continue until each instruction token has a card below it!
+Then, **reveal each instruction and execute it** (left to right), one at a time.
 This moves the vehicle.

+Whoever played into the first slot becomes the new start player.
 Discard the instructions and play the next round!

 _No communication about the game is allowed._ You may only communicate about your cards or plans when the **"Discuss"** Vehicle Card is executed.